-6. Additional Information If a deployment plan has been provided, the addressing plan should be reviewed to see if the two correspond.
+- 6. Additional Information: If a deployment plan has been provided, the addressing plan should be reviewed to see if the two correspond.
 Likewise, one should inspect the topology map if it is available to see if it agrees with the addressing plan.
-Any information gathered which can be used to check the validity of the current address space usage and addressing plans should be employed.

-7. Address Reservations Assignments must be based solely on realistic expectations as specified in the addressing plan and the current address space usage.
+Any information gathered which can be used to check the validity of the current address space usage and addressing plans should be employed. - 7.
+Address Reservations: Assignments must be based solely on realistic expectations as specified in the addressing plan and the current address space usage.
 End users are not permitted to reserve addresses based on long term plans, because it fragments the address space.
-Such reservations are generally fruitless because they turn out to be unnecessary or insufficient for the user's needs.

-8. Static Dialup Due to constraints on the available free pool of IPv4 address space, the use of static IP address assignments (e.g., one address per customer) for dial-up users is strongly discouraged.
+Such reservations are generally fruitless because they turn out to be unnecessary or insufficient for the user's needs. - 8.
+Static Dialup: Due to constraints on the available free pool of IPv4 address space, the use of static IP address assignments (e.g., one address per customer) for dial-up users is strongly discouraged.
 While it is understood that the use of static addressing may ease some aspects of administration, the current rate of consumption of the remaining unassigned IPv4 address space does not permit the assignment of addresses for administrative ease.
 Organisations considering the use of static IP address assignment are expected to investigate and implement dynamic assignment technologies whenever possible.
 If allocations for this purpose are indeed made, special allocation and verification procedures apply.
-Please contact the RIPE NCC for details.

-9. Virtual Hosts Sometimes a single host is assigned more than one IP address on the same interface and physical network.
+Please contact the RIPE NCC for details. - 9.
+Virtual Hosts: Sometimes a single host is assigned more than one IP address on the same interface and physical network.
 Often this is used to circumvent shortcomings in higher level protocols such as HTTP.
 Large scale assignments for this purpose are discouraged for the reasons mentioned in the paragraph above.
+The RIPE NCC currently assigns address space for virtual WWW servers on the condition that it be returned or used for another purpose when a version of HTTP which transmits the host part of a URL is widely deployed.
 If allocations or assignments for this purpose are indeed made, special allocation and verification procedures apply.
 Please contact the RIPE NCC for details.